lampapps/lampapps/_posts/2016-11-11-Whats-in-a-Domain-Name.md

 Leave everything else alone for now.
 We will connect your new website to this domain name later using DNS.
 If you choose another registrar that is OK too.
 The basic steps to connect to your new website will be same.
 Google is a great choice, but not the only one.

+Next step is to learn more about [hosting services][hostinglearn].
+Or, go right to setting up an [Amazon S3][hostingsetup] service to host your static website.

 I would love to hear from you.
 Please leave your comments below.
 You can also share this post on Facebook and Twitter.